This is a constantly updated part of the website. We hope that this database will help you organise and shape your paediatric anaesthesia training.

 Start dates: February or August

-These paediatric anaesthesia fellowships are available for post CCT (or equivalent) doctors.
+The paediatric anaesthesia fellowship is available for post CCT (or equivalent) doctors.

-The posts usually run for 12 months, starting in August.
+The post usually runs for 12 months, starting in August.
 Shorter fellowships may be available from time to time.

 The department provides anaesthesia for:

-There is a perioperative pain service run by two of the consultants and three dedicated pain nurses.
+There is a perioperative pain service run by two of the consultants and four dedicated pain nurses.

 It is likely that between two and three months of the post will be spent in paediatric intensive care, which may include shifts for the regional retrieval service WATCh.

-Please contact Richard Beringer (departmental lead) if you would like to visit or for more information (contact details above).
+Please contact Gail Lawes (departmental lead) if you would like to visit or for more information (contact details above).

 Hospital Name Royal Hospital for Children, Glasgow